citp/privacy-policy-historical/u/uk/ukp/ukpandi.com.md

 In this privacy policy references to

-  * “we”, "us" or "our" are to the UK P&I Club (registered in England number: 1901414) whose registered address is at 90 Fenchurch Street, London EC3M 4ST, England;
+  * “we”, "us" or "our" are to the UK P&I Club whose website is managed on their behalf by Thomas Miller P&I Ltd.; registered in England number: 1901414; registered address is at 90 Fenchurch Street, London EC3M 4ST, England;
-  * “the Website” are to [www.ukpandi.com](http://www.barmutual.co.uk/) and any other website owned or operated by us.
+  * “the Website” are to [www.ukpandi.com](http://www.ukpandi.com/) and any other website owned or operated by us.